Say Guten Tag to Germany!

 Posts About Germany

 - Where to Stay in Berlin — Most travellers will find themselves starting their Germany trip in Berlin, the energetic, uber cool, and cultural capital of Germany.
 Let us help you find the best areas to stay in Berlin, with an overview of Berlin’s best neighborhoods.
+Speaking of Berlin’s best neighborhoods, we also have an Insider’s Guide to Kreuzberg that includes tips on where to stay and eat, and what to do!

 - Where to Stay in Munich — If you find yourself planning a trip to Bavaria’s beautiful capital, be sure to check out this Where to Stay in Munich guide to help you find the best neighborhood!